juv/kube-autorollout/README.md

 - Store sensitive tokens in Kubernetes secrets rather than plain text in the Helm chart values
 - Use least-privilege api tokens for registry authentication
 - Regularly rotate your api tokens
+- Make sure to cover the secrets used in the kube-autorollout configuration as part of your "token rotation" process.
+  These secrets might go unnoticed after a while and use expired api tokens, potentially causing locked user accounts.
+  This is especially the case for self-hosted JFrog Artifactory registries, where a handful of forbidden requests lock the entire user account until manual intervention of an admin.

 ## Metrics